Adolph Alexander Weinman: Works

-Despite his objections, Weinman is still best remembered as the designer of the Walking Liberty Half Dollar, a design now used for the obverse of the American Silver Eagle one-ounce bullion coin, and the "Mercury" dime along with various medals for the Armed Services of the United States.
-Among these are the identical reverses of the Asiatic-Pacific Campaign Medal, the European-African-Middle Eastern Campaign Medal, and the American Campaign Medal.
-Weinman was one of many sculptors and artists who employed Audrey Munson as a model.

-Weinman's work as an architectural sculptor can be found on the Wisconsin, Missouri, and Louisiana state capitols.
+Weinman's work as an architectural sculptor can be found on the state capitols of Wisconsin, Missouri, and Louisiana.
 He became the sculptor of choice for the architecture firm McKim, Mead, and White and designed sculpture for their Manhattan Municipal Building, Madison Square Presbyterian Church (completed 1906 and demolished 1919), Prison Ship Martyrs' Monument, and Pennsylvania Railroad Station (completed 1910 and demolished 1963), all in New York City.
 A photograph of one of his angels, Day, in a landfill in New Jersey is one of the saddest reminders of the destruction of Penn Station in 1963, but two of his eagles were retained as trophies outside the entrance to the new subterranean Penn Station.
 Elsewhere he created the dramatic frieze on the Elks National Veterans Memorial in Chicago and executed sculpture for the Post Office Department Building, the Jefferson Memorial, and the interior of the U.S. Supreme Court, all in Washington, D.C.

 Weinman's non-architectural works include the Macomb and the Maybury monuments in Detroit.
 Another example of his non-architectural work is his Abraham Lincoln Statue (Kentucky) located in the center of Hodgenville, Kentucky.

 Weinman collaborated with Polish American sculptor Joseph Kiselewski to create a sculpture on the Bronx County Court House in New York City in the early 1930s.

 Weinman was one of 250 sculptors who exhibited at the 3rd Sculpture International held at the Philadelphia Museum of Art in the summer of 1949.

 Weinman's works are mostly executed in a lyrical neoclassical style.
-His figures typically wear classical drapery, but there is a fluidity found in his work that is a harbinger of the Art Deco style that was to follow him.
+His figures typically wear classical drapery, but his work also shows a fluidity that foreshadows the Art Deco style that was to follow.
 His bronze statuette The Nude Golfer epitomizes this style.
-This work evokes classical sculpture in its attention to anatomy and movement and the nude status of the athlete while the subject, a modern golfer, provides a modern twist.
+This work evokes classical sculpture in its attention to anatomy and movement, and the nude status of the athlete, while the subject, a modern golfer, provides a modern twist.

 Weinman also taught; among his pupils was Eleanor Mary Mellon.